 Use of (further) restrictions to metrics and templates – see RestrictionId field on AxisOrdinateCategorisation.
 For metric categorisations these map to validation rules that indicate that the range of values allowed in specific cells on templates is narrower than the full list of options for the relevant metric (“Allowed values for cell(s)”).
 In some cases the validation rules are further restricted on a case by case basis.

-The OpenMemberRestriction table has a new field “IgnoreMemberID” indicating that the restriction is not to a subset of a hierarchy starting from a particular member as would normall be the case, but that all members of the hierarchy are valid.
+The OpenMemberRestriction table has a new field “IgnoreMemberID” indicating that the restriction is not to a subset of a hierarchy starting from a particular member as would normally be the case, but that all members of the hierarchy are valid.

+Removal of certain redundant fields:

+Dimension.IsTyped was determined completely by the nature of the underlying domain so has been removed.
+Was equivalent to

+SELECT Dimension.DimensionID, Domain.IsTypedDomain AS IsTyped

+FROM [Domain] INNER JOIN Dimension ON Domain.DomainID = Dimension.DomainID;

+TableCell.IsRowKey was determined by whether any of the AxisOrdinates associated to the TableCell have IsRowKey positive.
+Was equivalent to

+SELECT tc.CellID,

+exists (select null from cellposition as cp

+inner join axisordinate as ao on cp.ordinateid = ao.ordinateid

+where ao.isrowkey = true

+and cp.cellid = tc.cellId) as IsRowKey

+FROM TableCell as tc;

 XBRL changes

 More informative validation error messages.
 The XBRL generic error messages for many validation rules have been enhanced to provide information as to the specific values involved in the validation rule, including the range of values considered.
 It is hoped this may allow participants to more easily understand the cause of rule breaches.